How do you teach gratitude to kids?

 9. Send a Thank You Note

 Thank you notes aren’t just for adults!
-Have kids practice making notes to teachers, babysitters, essential workers, and anyone that helps them on a regular basis.
+Have kids practice making notes to teachers, babysitters, essential workers, and regular helpers.

 10. Use A Thankful Object

-Gratitude activities for kids are the most fun when you can make them tactile and sensory-based.
+Gratitude activities for kids are most enjoyable when tactile and sensory-based.
 So, write what you’re grateful for on a pumpkin, tablecloth, or even a lampshade.

 Turn an object into one beautiful reminder of your great life together!